OpenPonk/openponk-model/repository/DynaCASE-Model.package/DCAnnouncableObject.class/README.md

-I am the root element providing announcer intarace.
+I am above the topmost model element to provide convenient announcer access.

-!!
-Collaborators

-Announcer
+Maybe I should be a Trait in the Element instead?